sh1boot/sh1boot.github.io/_posts/2025-08-04-experimental-riscv-instruction-compression.md

 It's bad form to pre-suppose the implementation in the ISA, but it's still tempting to make such an optimisation available.

 ## Next steps
 I really need more data about why each instruction fails to fall into a pair.
 Is it because I chose the wrong shortlist of opcodes, or because the operand constraints don't fit, or because the immediate is too big?
-A lot of this hangs on choices the compiler made, which in turn reflect the interaction set it was aiming for, but I don't think I'm capable of iterating over the compiler's notion of available instructions, so I'll just use proxy configurations instead.
+A lot of this hangs on choices the compiler made, which in turn reflect the instruction set it was aiming for, but I don't think I'm capable of iterating over the compiler's notion of available instructions, so I'll just use proxy configurations instead.

 As a general guide I plan to use:
 ```